 Location: Ainsdale Beach

-This extensive, wide sandy stretch includes Ainsdale Beach, which is situated halfway between Southport and Formby.
-Ainsdale is the only beach in the northwestern part of England to have ever achieved a Blue Flag and is typically regarded as the nicest beach in the area.
-As of right now, the beach has a quality coastal award that ensures clear water and a wealth of amenities.
+This extensive, wide, sandy stretch includes Ainsdale Beach, which is situated halfway between Southport and Formby and is considered one of the best beaches in Liverpool.
+Ainsdale is the only beach in the northwestern part of England to have ever achieved a Blue Flag and is typically regarded as the nicest beaches around Liverpool.
 Intense kite flying may be found in abundance at Ainsdale Beach.
 While kitesurfing on the water, you can use parts of the beach for kite buggy and land boards.
+Some of the best restaurants in the area are Dolce Vita, Esperantos Bistro, and Tipple Bar.
+You can also visit the Southport Holiday Park, the Atkinson Museum, and the Model Railway Village!

 8. Blundellsands Beach